 When it was the patient who held the stylus, this could lead to him/her proceeding very quickly from one domain to the next, with little opportunity for the clinician to discuss the patient’s reports and raise issues that he/she felt were important and relevant.
 In one video clip, the clinician was seen to ask the patient holding the stylus to slow down.
 In another, the patient was seen to use DIALOG in silence, with the role of the clinician in the procedure rendered redundant.

 When it was the clinician who held the stylus, this could lead to him/her proceeding from one domain to the next without allowing the patient to elaborate on their situation when they felt inclined.
-There were instances of the clinician proceeding while the patient was still discussing the previous domain, effectively shutting down the patient’s communication, impacting negatively on the TR.
+There were instances of the clinician proceeding while the patient was still discussing the previous domain, effectively shutting down the patient’s communication, impacting negatively on the therapeutic relationship.

 DIALOG was designed to be a collaborative process between the patient and the clinician.
-The use of a stylus created an undesirable situation of a leader and a follower, and appeared to be a barrier to the TR.
+The use of a stylus created an undesirable situation of a leader and a follower, and appeared to be a barrier to the therapeutic relationship.

 Restrictive palmtop keyboard

 Patients were asked if they would like additional or different help a total of 11 times per session as part of the original DIALOG procedure.
 When patients selected ‘yes’, the patient or the clinician (usually the latter) typed a description of the help requested into a text box in the DIALOG software.
 This was seen to be problematic, as it required the clinician to put down the stylus and start typing, using a keyboard that was considerably smaller than most laptop keyboards widely used today.
 As a result, the clinician often typed into the keyboard using their two index fingers, causing delays.
 In addition, they tended to hunch over and stare at this small keyboard in order to type in the request, meaning that the clinician’s attention was focused fully on the device.
-This was seen to impact negatively on the TR.
+This was seen to impact negatively on the therapeutic relationship.

 Procedure issues